Council Tax Calculator by Postcode 2026

 |---|---|---|

-| Single person discount | 25% | Only one adult living in the property |
+| Single person discount | 25% | Only one adult counted as living in the property |

-| All occupants are students | 100% exempt | Full-time students in full-time education |
+| All occupants are students | 100% exempt | Property occupied only by full-time students |

-| Second home | 0% (some charge 100% premium) | From April 2025, councils can charge double |
+| Second home | Up to 100% premium | From April 2025, councils in England may charge double on second homes |

 Council Tax Reduction (Low Income)